What Does "Be Still and Know That I Am God" Really Mean?

 A Prayer after Reading Psalm 46

 How majestic is your name in all the earth!
 You are our mighty fortress, our refuge in times of strife, and our protector no matter what circumstance we find ourselves in.
+Thank you that as a believer, I can be still and know that you are God!
 Thank you that you do not leave us in the hands of our enemies; thank you that one day all fighting will stop and all wars will cease at the sound of your voice.
 That on that glorious day Lord your people will be with you, knowing that you are their God forever and ever.
 Holy Spirit please give us hope until that day, challenge us to live as your people, and grant us grace and forgiveness for our mistakes and wrongdoings.

 In your worthy name Jesus, by which all this is possible, amen.